ageorgemorgan/joe/README.md

 DEPENDENCIES

-numpy, scipy, matplotlib, cmocean (https://matplotlib.org/cmocean/)
+numpy, scipy, matplotlib, cmocean (https://matplotlib.org/cmocean/), FFMPEG support for movies

 GETTING STARTED

-Simply download the zip of the library from github and extract it (of course, you should be a good Python-er and make a new venv with all the dependencies as well).
-Then, open up the Jupyter tutorial (https://github.com/ageorgemorgan/joe/blob/main/tutorial_START_HERE!.ipynb) to see joe in action.
+1) Download the zip of the library from github and extract it (of course, you should be a good Python-er and make a new venv with all the dependencies as well, but the base Conda environment has all you need).
+2) Download cmocean for colormaps (conda install conda-forge::cmocean)
+3) For processing movies of your numerical solutions in joe, get ffmpeg support.
+I recommend using the av package (https://pypi.org/project/av/) which you can install with conda install-c conda-forge av.
+4) Then, open up the Jupyter tutorial (https://github.com/ageorgemorgan/joe/blob/main/tutorial_START_HERE!.ipynb) to see joe in action.

 FUTURE DIRECTIONS